-With a busy summer season upon us, we want everyone to have a positive park experience.
-Advanced trip planning can ensure that your only surprises are pleasant ones.
-In that spirit, here is our Top 10 List for how to get the most out of your visit.
+With the summer turning into fall, we want everyone to have a positive park experience.
+Advanced trip planning can help to ensure that your only surprises are pleasant ones.
+With that in mind, here is our Top 10 List for how to get the most out of your visit.

 Review our Park Operations Webpage for current information and hours of operation.
 Updated daily.

 - Entrance fees

 - Visiting the busy South Rim and Grand Canyon Village